Seal stones were used to mark documents and goods, serving as symbols of authority and authenticity in many ancient societies.

 The British Guiana One-Cent Magenta (1856)

-In 1856, the British colony of Guiana (modern Guyana) ran short of its regular stamp supply from London.
-The local postmaster improvised: he printed a small emergency batch on a local newspaper press using a sailing ship design and the Latin motto “Damus Petimus Que Vicissim” (We give and we expect in return).
-Within weeks, normal supplies arrived from London.
-The improvised stamps were discarded — or so it seemed.
+The story begins with an emergency.
+In 1856, the British colony of Guiana ran short of its regular stamp supply from London.
+The local postmaster improvised, printing a small batch on a newspaper press using a sailing ship design and the Latin motto “Damus Petimus Que Vicissim” (We give and we expect in return).
+Normal supplies arrived within weeks, and the improvised stamps were discarded.
+In 1873, a twelve-year-old collector found one inside a box of old family papers and sold it to a dealer for six shillings.
+It has changed hands six times since, each time setting a new world record.

 OriginBritish Guiana (now Guyana)